Look Up Kern County Public Records for Free: Search Anyone

 Electronic submissions for birth and death records are completed through third-party vendors.

-How To Obtain Free Kern County Property Records
+How To View Kern County Property Records for Free

 Property records can be acquired for free by contacting the Kern County Assessor Recorder’s Office.
 Patrons can perform a free public records search for data on a property using the Kern County Assessor Property Search Tool, which can be queried using the Assessor’s Parcel Number (APN), Assessor’s Tax Number (ATN) or property address.22